-A typical week is spent in dialogue with Thought Leaders, meeting with faculty, conducting research, attending public events, going on field trips, and working on individual or group projects.
+A typical week is spent in dialogue-archive with Thought Leaders, meeting with faculty, conducting research, attending public events, going on field trips, and working on individual or group projects.

 The program goals for the Semester in Dialogue are to:

-- Model the spirit of concentrated conversation among equals and deep listening that is the essence of dialogue, in an environment encouraging mutual understanding between diverse perspectives; and
+- Model the spirit of concentrated conversation among equals and deep listening that is the essence of dialogue-archive, in an environment encouraging mutual understanding between diverse perspectives; and

 - Inspire students with a sense of civic responsibility while encouraging their passion and commitment to discover who they want to be in the world.